 The Trustee has consented to be named as Trustee in this Prospectus.
 However, the Trustee has not authorised or caused the issue of this Prospectus and was not involved in preparing, nor does it take responsibility for, this Prospectus (other than statements referring directly to the Trustee).
+Other than the parts of this Prospectus which refer directly to the Trustee, the Trustee has not made any representations as to the truth or accuracy of the contents of this Prospectus.
+Other than the parts of this Prospectus which refer directly to the Trustee, the Trustee has relied upon the Issuer for the accuracy of the content of this Prospectus.
 The Trustee has no involvement in the approval of any related party loans.
 The Trustee does not make any representations as to the performance of the Issuer, the compliance with benchmarks, the maintenance of capital or any particular rate of return.